Dependency-Track is a continuous SBOM analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 #...

-NOTE: this is a paged endpoint.
-In your scripts you will need to iterate the pages until you reach the latest artifact you registered in Dependency-Track
+This is a paged endpoint.
+In your scripts you will need to iterate the pages until you reach the latest artifact you registered in Dependency-Track.

 Then, you can get each CycloneDX sbom with the getArtifactResources